Michael Schwartz Library

-Converting a Word Document to PDF in Word 2007
+Converting a Word Document to PDF in Word 2010 or 2013

-Open your Word Document, click the MS Office Button in the upper left corner, and click the "Save As" button.
+Open your Word Document, click the "File" Button in the upper left corner, and click the "Save As" button.
 In Word 2013, you will also need to click the "Browse" button on the "Save As" screen.

 Next to "Save as type:", select "PDF (*.pdf)".
 Then name your file and click "Save".
 You can check whether or not the file converted correctly by opening the PDF file with Adobe Reader.

-Combining Multiple Word Documents in Word 2007 and Adjusting Page Numbering
+Combining Multiple Word Documents in Word 2010 or 2013 and Adjusting Page Numbering

 If you have multiple Word documents that need to be combined or have their page numbering adjusted before converting to PDF format, do the following: